xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 ## How to implements in VisualBasic?

+For implements this R language like optional parameter expression in VisualBasic, that we can done in simply 3 steps:

 1. Get parameter value using Linq Expression
 2. Evaluate parameter expression using math expression engine
 3. Set evaluated prameter numeric value using Linq Expression